 Strelitzia reginae of the Eastern Cape counts among the world’s most admired garden and cut flower species.
 It is a huge item in the florist business in many parts of the world.

 South Africans are often not aware of how many of their indigenous plants, including this one, are established global citizens.
 Gardens of the world are often as cosmopolitan as any city's human population can hope to be (although sometimes striving to be the opposite).
 Just as the earth would be much more sparsely populated if people weren't such habitual nomads, food and flower production would have been so much smaller if plant mobility had not boosted their growth.

 Mobility of species brought diversity and complexity to the earth's overall living system.
 This underpins survival and quality of life for humanity and nature at large, upon which humans are totally dependent.
 Would that sufficient tolerance and good sense be grown among people to uphold it all.

 Enormous plant species mobility has happened naturally since the earth acquired its first plants.
 Think of a place of birth for a plant species, a small area, originally one spot, where each had flowered for the first time.
 This is history beyond the capacity of historians.
 Might there one day be time travel historians to fix all of this?
 They won't believe their eyes!
 And nobody of sound mind would believe their story.
-But such first things did happen on earth way back.
+Such innovations have already happened on earth way back.

 People only started knowing and valuing some of the plants of the world late in the earth's biological history.
 This is primarily because they arrived here so late themselves, but also because their minds turned to science and education more slowly than to war and wealth.